steveiliop56/tipimate/README.md

 ![Release](https://img.shields.io/github/v/release/steveiliop56/tipimate)
 ![Issues](https://img.shields.io/github/issues/steveiliop56/tipimate)

-Tipimate is an extremely simple and lightweight tool that check for updates in your [Runtipi](https://github.com/runtipi/runtipi) server and notifies you in your favorite notification system.
+Tipimate is an extremely simple and lightweight tool that check for updates in your [Runtipi](https://github.com/runtipi/runtipi) server and notifies you through your favorite notification system.

 > [!NOTE]
-> Tipimate only supports runtipi instances from v3.7.0 and above since this version added the ability to use an API to communicate with the server.
+> Tipimate v2 and forward only supports runtipi instances from version v4 and above due to the API changes.

 ## Getting started